DaveyvanTilburg/AdaptableMapper/README.md

  * Add 100% code coverage for Json Mapping
  * Simplify some error messaging (some errors cascade into other errors)
  * Isolate everything regarding traversal functionality, so that new functionalities can be added (conditionals and Formatting)
+ * Add formatting for Dates, included as a formatter for SetValue implementations
- * Add formatting for DateTimes, included as a formatter for SetValue implementations
+ * Add formatting for Numbers, included as a formatter for SetValue implementations

 Current plans:
- * XXXSetValueNumericValueFormatting formatter (same as datetime)
+ * Extend MappingScopeComposite with a slot for Condition

 Future plans in relative priority order:
- * GetScopeStayHere
- * GetTemplateStayHere
- * Traversals
-    * GetValueStatic (Hardcodes a value to get)
-	* XXXSetValueDictionary (list of key values, of value on path == key, then write value)

  * Introduce new module : Conditions
     * Extend MappingScopeComposite with a slot for Condition